hungovercoders-blog/datagriff/docs/_posts/2022-10-22-get-by-with-git/2022-10-22-get-by-with-git.md

 ---
 title: "Get by with Git"
 date: 2022-10-22
 author: dataGriff
+description: Covering how to use git and a cheatsheet of the most regularly used commands as well as how to integrate with github
+image:
+  path: /assets/2022-10-22-get-by-with-git/link.png
+tags: git github
 ---

 Drinking too much?
 Can't remember all those git commands and methods without googling them every time??
 Google no more, this page will help you... get by with git!